Beyond the Beach: The Must-Visit Cenotes Around Cancún

 Cenotes come in many shapes, sizes, and types.
 Their name has origins in Mayan history, the inhabitants of this land in the pre-Hispanic times.

-The Mayan civilization used to acquire their freshwater from cenotes and also perform religious rituals in them.
+The Mayan civilization used to acquire its freshwater from cenotes and also perform religious rituals in them.

 Cancun Cenotes Map

 Here is a map of the cenotes near Cancun.
 If you’re not an expert map-reader, don’t worry.
-We’ll have a thorough breakdown of all the cenotes’ locations near Cancun, along with their distance from Cancun and the best way to get there.
+We’ll provide a thorough breakdown of all the cenotes’ locations near Cancun, including their distance from Cancun and the best way to get there.

 Cancun Cenotes: La Ruta de los Cenotes Puerto Morelos

 Let us begin with the road that takes you to most of the cenotes near Cancun along its route.
-The road begins 30 minutes away from Cancun, starting at Puerto Morelos (a pleasant beach resort), all the way to Leona Vicario.
+The road begins 30 minutes away from Cancún, starting at Puerto Morelos (a pleasant beach resort), and continues all the way to Leona Vicario.

-Along the way, it takes you to so many wonderful cenotes, some of which are out in the open, and others are cave cenotes.
+Along the way, it takes you to so many fantastic cenotes, some of which are out in the open, and others are cave cenotes.

 1. Cenote Las Mojarras 52 km/32.3 mi